krestfield/docs/certdog/certdog.md

 It can also interface to your existing Microsoft AD CS or PrimeKey EJBCA instances

 Certificates can be issued via the Console, REST API or PowerShell scripts.
-The REST API offers full certificate management and system management capabilities allowing for full automation
+The REST API offers full certificate management and system management capabilities, allowing for full automation

 Certificates are managed throughout their entire lifecycle, with configurable alerts when nearing expiry and the ability to renew